JustinRPeter/datasciencecoursera/HelloWorld.md

 ##This is a markdown file

-Here is some regulra text.
+Here is some regular text.

 *bullet one
 *bullet two